thomwiggers/thomwiggers.nl/content/event/2021-01-11-RWC/index.md

 [^1]:  It is worth noting that the RSA key transport in TLS ≤1.2 authenticates the server by RSA public key encryption, although the server's RSA public key is certified using RSA signatures by Certificate Authorities.

+[^2]: These numbers, as we do in the paper, are based on the round-2 submissions.